-2014 Veterinary Alert # 4
+2014 Veterinary Alert # 5

-Raccoon Oral Rabies Vaccine (ORV) to Be Used in Queens and Brooklyn to Help Control Raccoon Rabies
+Raccoon Oral Rabies Vaccine (ORV) to Be Used in Staten Island to Help Control Raccoon Rabies

-- Rabies has been circulating among raccoons in New York City Since 1992 - The United States Department of Agriculture (USDA), in conjunction with Cornell University, will vaccinate raccoons by distributing oral rabies vaccine (ORV) baits during September and October, in parts of Queens and Brooklyn. - The ORV baits contains live attenuated vaccinia virus.
+- Rabies has been circulating among raccoons in New York City Since 1992 - The United States Department of Agriculture (USDA), in conjunction with Cornell University, will vaccinate raccoons by distributing oral rabies vaccine (ORV) baits using a low-flying helicopter over a two day period the week of October 14-17 in Staten Island. - The ORV baits contains live attenuated vaccinia virus.
 The baits are not harmful to dogs or cats, but a pet may vomit after eating a large number of them. - Exposures to humans, although unlikely, could potentially occur through direct or indirect contact with the vaccine, or through accidental consumption of the ORV bait.

-September 19, 2014
+October 10, 2014